 Courtesy Re-Homing List

 The animals listed here are not available for adoption through Ventura County Animal Services.
-They are being re-homed by their owner.
+They are being responsibly re-homed by their owner.
 Please tap/click the pet to learn more and contact their owner directly.
 Thank you!

 Disclaimer: Please note that the information concerning animals listed here was provided by each animal’s owner(s).
 No one from Ventura County Animal Services has met or evaluated any of these animals, nor have we confirmed the accuracy of the information we were provided for inclusion on this webpage.
 As with all prospective animals, you should take reasonable steps to evaluate the suitability of a particular pet for your home and family.
 VCAS hereby disclaims all warranties, expressed or implied (including without limitation any implied warranty of fitness, fitness for a particular purpose and/or merchantability) concerning the accuracy, completeness, reliability of the information concerning any animal or the suitability for any particular circumstance of any animal listed here for rehoming.
 Thank you.

 Whether you are using the Adopt-A-Pet portal above to re-home your pet, or trying to re-home your pet on your own, making your pet more “adoptable” will help them find a better home, faster!
 Here are a few time-tested suggestions:

 - Spay/Neuter: Spayed/neutered pets live longer, healthier and happier lives.
 Plus you won’t be contributing to accidental litters or adding to the overpopulation of animals in our county.